Response Information

 FROM THE SUMMER OF 2023 STORMS IN BERKS COUNTY

-Volunteer workdays will be held in June on Thursdays and Fridays from 8:30 AM – 4 PM: June 12 & 13; June 19 & 20.
+Volunteer workdays will be held in July on July 11, 12, 25, and 26 from 8:30 AM – 4 PM.
 The work involves insulation & skirting on mobile homes.
 Meet @ the tool trailer in the back of the Antietam Valley High School – 100 Antietam Road, Reading @ 8:30AM.
 Please bring a lunch.
-Other work days are being planned for July.
 To volunteer contact Sharon at berksrecoveryvolunteers@gmail.com.

 FROM SOUTHEAST PA (IDA RECOVERY) – There are many opportunities for rebuild work in the greater Philadelphia area.
 Contact Denise at projectrestoration@epaumc.org.